Beate Ulbricht: Parentage and adoption

-Ulbricht was born Mariya Pestunova in 1944 in Leipzig in what was then the Greater German Reich.
-Her birth mother was a Ukrainian forced laborer; the identity of her father was unknown.
+Ulbricht was born Maria Pestunova in 1944 in Leipzig during the Nazi dictatorship in Germany.
+Her birth mother was a Ukrainian forced labourer from the Soviet Union; the identity of her father was unknown.
 In summer 1944, shortly after Ulbricht's birth, her mother died in an air raid bombing.
-Ulbricht was sent to an orphanage, whereupon she was adopted for a short time before her foster mother decided to return her.
+Maria was sent to an orphanage, whereupon she was adopted for a short time before her foster mother decided to return her.
 In January 1946, she was adopted a second time by Walter Ulbricht, then a member of the Landtag of Saxony, and his partner Lotte.
 It was the second attempt at adoption for the couple, who wanted children, but were unable to have them on their own because prior illnesses left Lotte Ulbricht unable to conceive.
 Beate Ulbricht's birth parentage was kept secret from the public until after the fall of the Berlin Wall.
 Because of Soviet laws which prevented children born to Soviet citizens from being adopted by foreign parents, Ulbricht's adoption was not formally approved until 26 August 1950, with the caveat that she could not renounce Soviet citizenship in favor of East German citizenship.